aleshaleksey/fansys23/12-equipment-economy.md

 ___
 #### Mining

-Harvesting of minerals (mining) tends to rely more on the available labour and techniques, as well as how rich the ground/waters are in the particular mineral than the actual acreage.
+Harvesting of minerals (mining) tends to depend more on the available labour and techniques, as well as how rich the ground/waters are in the particular mineral.
 Therefore the yields are quoted as pounds of material per worker.
 The worker must be at least "trained" (proficient in "harvest" and the appropriate miner's tools) to be able to mine effectively.

 | Item      | Harvest Period | Yield                  |
 | --------- | -------------- | ---------------------- |